wishinghand/Today-I-Learned/git/addTrackedFileToGitIgnore.md

-add a tracked file to gitignore:
+# Add a Tracked File to Gitignore

 `git rm --cached path/or/filename`